 Caves used for ritual purposes from the early Helladic period and up to the Roman years, were also places that mythical hero Odysseus had been worshipped.
 Caves are special karst geomorphs without distinct boundaries, located between the world above and the invisible underground, between land and sea.
 They may be considered as ruptures of the surface crust rendering accessible earth interior and for this reason they were widely used as places for ritual practices.

 In the bay of Dexa, which is considered Forkina ancient harbour, it is located the coastal entrance of the Cave of the Nymphs (Marble Cave), destroyed by Roman quarries, as well as earthquakes such as the one in 373 BC.
-The cave is considered the place Odysseus hid Phaeacians gifts after his return to the island.
+The cave is considered to be the place Odysseus hid Phaeacians' gifts after his return to the island.
 Inside the cave there were found remains of a ruined altar and votive offerings dedicated to the Nymphs (divinities of fresh water) who were worshiped there probably due to fresh water springs of the area.
 The cave was considered a meeting point of humans with the divine, since the coastal inaccessible entrance was believed to be used only by gods and the mythical hero Odysseus, while the second entrance located at an altitude of 190 meters above the bay, was used by mortals to enter inside the cave.

 Integrated into local cosmology, the caves are sites associated with myths and stories that are transmitted through folklore and oral tradition.
 The impressive Cave Rizes on Marathias plateau, that was used to house animals in the past, is considered to be the Homeric Cave of Eumaeus, Odysseus' swineherd.